-- 1. The County and Owners enter into this Agreement Concerning Application for Rezone to Timber Production Zone District ("Agreement") on the basis of the following facts, understandings, and intentions: - A. Owners are the owners of certain real property, totaling approximately 37.7 acres adjustment permit 01-0309 ("Property") located on the north side of Seauoia Way, about 1,000 feet north of Cathedral Drive adjacent to 221 Seauoia Way. - B. The Property is currently zoned SU (Special Use). - C. On January 24.
-2001, Owners submitted an application, including a timber management plan ("TMP"), to the County to rezone the Property to a Timber Production ("TP") zone district. - D. In December 1998, litigation was filed against the County which included, among other claims, a challenge to the criteria that the County may consider in reviewing applications to rezone property to a TP zone district.
+1. The County and Owners enter into this Agreement Concerning Application for Rezone to Timber Production Zone District ("Agreement") on the basis of the following facts, understandings, and intentions:

+A. Owners are the owners of certain real property, totaling approximately 37,7 acres APNs 040-281-01, 02 and 03 - with the exception of a one-acre residential parcel created by lot line adiustment permit 01-0309 ("Property") located on the north side of Seauoia Wav, about 1,000 feet north of Cathedral Drive adiacent to 221 Seauoia Wav.

+B. The Property is currently zoned SU (Special Use).

+C. On January 24.
+2001, Owners submitted an application, including a timber management plan ("TMP"), to the County to rezone the Property to a Timber Production ("TP") zone district.

+D. In December 1998, litigation was filed against the County which included, among other claims, a challenge to the criteria that the County may consider in reviewing applications to rezone property to a TP zone district.
 The litigation is currently pending in the California Court of Appeal (Big Creek. et al. v.
-County of Santa Cruz, Civil No. H023778). - E. It is the County's position that it is required by state law to ensure that all zoning decisions, including rezoning property to a TP zone district, are consistent with the policies set forth in the County's General Plan and Local Coastal Program Land Use Plan ("General Plan/LCP") and that it has the authority to deny TP rezone applications where necessary to ensure such consistency.
+County of Santa Cruz, Civil No. H023778).

+E. It is the County's position that it is required by state law to ensure that all zoning decisions, including rezoning property to a TP zone district, are consistent with the policies set forth in the County's General Plan and Local Coastal Program Land Use Plan ("General Plan/LCP") and that it has the authority to deny TP rezone applications where necessary to ensure such consistency.
 Given that the

-APNs 040-281-01, 02 and 03 with the exception of a one-acre residential parcel created by lot line